Helleborus orientalis

 Harvesting and Growing from Seed:

-The seedlings have tough leaves divided into three lobed leaflets.
+Seedling The seedling has tough leaves divided into three lobed leaflets.

-Helleborus seeds may germinate quicker if sown as soon as soon as they are ripe.
+Helleborus seeds may germinate quicker if sown as soon as they are ripe.

 (You can check the meaning of any technical terms new to you in the Botany section of the site)